People's Police (China)

 The People's Police (人民警察 (Rénmín Jǐngchá)) is the national civilian police force of the People's Republic of China.
+It is led by the Chinese Communist Party (CCP).

+The People's Police include the People's Police of Public Security Organs, the People's Police of State Security Organs, the People's Police of Judicial Administration Organs, the Judicial Police of People's Courts, and the Judicial Police of People's Procuratorates.
+The Ministry of Public Security, the Ministry of State Security, the Ministry of Justice, the Supreme People's Court, and the Supreme People's Procuratorate are the highest leadership and command organs of the above-mentioned categories of People's Police, and all of them are under the leadership of the CCP's Central Political and Legal Affairs Commission.
+The People's Armed Police, which is led and managed by the Central Military Commission, is part of the national armed forces and does not belong to the People's Police.

 Roles

 Police in China have a variety of roles in addition to enforcing the law.

 They are also responsible for the maintenance of social stability (维护社会稳定 (Wéihù Shèhùi Wěndìng)), and in this sense perform not just a law enforcement function but a political function as well.
 The majority of national police forces are under the jurisdiction of the Ministry of Public Security (MPS).

 Over the years, the power of the police has gradually been expanded to border control, under the auspices of the National Immigration Administration (NIA), household registration, issuance of the National ID card (see: Resident Identity Card) and cybersecurity (under the 11th Bureau of the MPS), network security and website registration.

 Title

-In mainland China, People's Police refers to the identity of law enforcement officers, while Public Security or the police denotes a specific government agency, namely the public security organ.
+In the PRC, People's Police refers to the identity of law enforcement officers, while Public Security or the police denotes a specific government agency, namely the public security organs.
 Although prison police, judicial police, and other such units also fall under the police system, due to the special nature of their work, they are generally not referred to as the police.

 Before the turn of the 21st century, public security officers often used Public Security as their designation and term of address, rather than the broader term the police.
 Additionally, public security officers, who handle the majority of public order and criminal cases, are the most frequently encountered police force by the public.
 These factors have led some people, especially those in Hong Kong, Taiwan, and overseas Chinese communities, to inaccurately refer to mainland China's police officers as Public Security.

 The uniforms and vehicle liveries of the People's Police generally maintain a consistent style, with their primary distinctions being the inscriptions indicating the departments to which various police forces belong, namely Public Security, Justice, State Security, Court, and Procuratorate.